James Brite: Notable works

 Brite designed The Braes at Glen Cove, New York, for the businessman Herbert L. Pratt.

 Brite was the architect of Darlington, a 45,000 square feet house at Mahwah, New Jersey, built in 1907 for George Crocker, and now owned by Ilija Pavlovic.

+Brite was the architect of National Loan and Exchange Bank Building built in Columbia, SC.

+Brite was the architect of the Equitable Arcade Mall built in 1912 in Columbia, SC.

 He also designed “The Colony,” a residence building for seniors at Yale University in New Haven, Connecticut.

 Personal life

 On 18 April 1891, Brite married Aimée Kindersley Douglas (1868–1951), the daughter of Nathaniel B. Kindersley and Hamilton Douglas, in Manhattan.

 Brite died on February 6, 1942, at Howey-in-the-Hills, Florida.
 His wife survived him.